- Public international law

 Karinne received her JD and her MA in international affairs through a joint program with the University of Ottawa and the Norman Paterson School of International Affairs at Carleton University, where her research examined the application of international human rights law and international humanitarian law to cross-border armed conflicts involving non-state actors.
 Karinne completed her LLM in international law at the University of Cambridge, with her thesis exploring the prosecution of international crimes under the universality principle and the challenge that such prosecutions may pose to international relations.
 Karinne also holds a Bachelor of Arts in political science and international development studies and a Bachelor of Science in chemistry from Saint Mary’s University in Halifax, Nova Scotia.

-Prior to joining the College of Law, Karinne practiced labour and employment law with a large national law firm in Toronto and worked as a labour relations officer with a faculty association representing approximately 1,500 members in Saskatchewan.
+Prior to joining the College of Law, Karinne practiced labour and employment law at Blake, Cassels, and Graydon LLP in Toronto.
+She also worked as a labour relations officer with a faculty association representing approximately 1,500 members in Saskatchewan.
 Karinne was called to the bar of Ontario in 2010 and the bar of Saskatchewan in 2015.

 (Co-author) Montreux Five Years On: An analysis of state efforts to implement Montreux Document legal obligations and good practices (2013) Center for Human Rights & Humanitarian Law, American University Washington College of Law.